Water temperature is the key to the great-tasting green tea.

-Make sure to measure the tea leaves before putting into the tea pot.
+Make sure to measure the tea leaves before putting them into the teapot.

-Therefore, before you get used to it, it is better to measure the tea leaves before putting into the tea pot and extract at appropriate temperature in order to make delicious green tea.
+Therefore, before you get used to it, it is better to measure the tea leaves before putting them into the teapot and extract at appropriate temperature in order to make delicious green tea.

 ※By putting more leaves than usual, you can enjoy delicious tea with infusing the same leaves couple times.

 The appropriate amount of green tea leaves is 4g and use 120ml of hot water at each boiling.
-You need 30 mil of hot water per 1g of green tea leaves.
+You need 30ml of hot water per 1g of green tea leaves.

 How to infuse and pour delicious green tea.

 1. Pour hot water into Yunomi for the amount of people.
-(This is for cooling down the hot water, steaming leaves, and measuring the amount of hot water)
+(This is for cooling down the hot water and measuring the amount of hot water)

-2. Put green tea leaves into the tea pot.
-Please aim around 2g per person at 60cc.
+2. Put green tea leaves into the teapot.
+Please aim for around 2g per person at 60ml.

-4. Thin green tea comes out first and then gradually gets thick, so distribute the tea so that the thickness of each Yunomi is even.
+4. Thin green tea comes out first and then gradually gets thick, so pour the tea so that the thickness of each Yunomi is even.

 Recommended special feature

-Tokoname ware Black Kyusu Japanese teapot set teacups×2 Made in japan$170.0
+Tokoname ware Black Kyusu Japanese teapot set teacups×2 Made in japan$195.0

-Tokoname ＆Kutani collaboration Kyusu Japanese teapot teacup 2piece Blue cherry blossoms$250.0
+Tokoname ＆Kutani collaboration Kyusu Japanese teapot teacup 2piece Blue cherry blossoms$270.0

-Tokoname ware White Kyusu Japanese tea pot tea cup×2 set made in japan$170.0
+Tokoname ware White Kyusu Japanese tea pot tea cup×2 set made in japan$195.0

-Mino ware Mountain cherry blossom Kyusu teapot tea cup set$100.0
+Mino ware Mountain cherry blossom Kyusu teapot tea cup set$105.0